AJMansfield/Intelligence-Core-Public/ag5.md

 "We need to deal with the people who came up with this &mdash"

 "Uh-huh."
-Marshall had tracked down the original reddit post with a link to the PDF of a supposedly "self-propelled paper airplane", and sent it to the printer.
+Marshall had tracked down the original Reddit post with a link to the PDF of a supposedly "self-propelled paper airplane", and sent it to the printer.
 It all seemed rather too good to be true to him, but there were a lot of rather credible sources backing this up, and if all it took to prove it was a piece of paper...
 "And so what you're saying is, is that you all are discussing exactly how large a slice of the budget we want to allocate to their research, if this all turns out to be legitimate."